Ir directamente al contenido principal

 Hi [Contact Name],

 Thanks so much for the call earlier today!
-I learned a lot about [Contact’s Company Name], and I think there’s a way for us to help one another.
+I learned a lot about [Contact’s Company Name], and I think we can help one another.

 If you’re interested, I can schedule a demo on [date] at [time].
 Please let me know if you would like to move forward.